-Simple hotels, basic lodges in Guyana and 1 night in a hammock at the base of Angel Falls.
+Simple hotels, basic lodges in Guyana.
 This is a discovery Journey.
 The standard of accommodation varies - we try to keep the price competitive whilst aiming to provide the basic comforts.
 In towns, you'll usually have a room with private bathroom, shower and toilet.
 Even where facilities are more basic, we aim to ensure that they're clean.

 There are a very limited number of rooms available in some locations, so passengers paying single supplement may occasionally have to share a room with another passenger of the same gender.

 Breakfast daily; full board days 4,5,6.